cliqz/cinepass-pythonclient/README.md

 ![Cliqz logo](https://github.com/gabormay/cinepass-pythonclient/blob/img/cliqz250x88.png?raw=true)
 > Cliqz, a German company owned by Mozilla and Hubert Burda Media, is a provider of innovative, privacy-focused browser technologies with integrated quick-search functionality and anti-tracking.
 Visit https://cliqz.com for more information.

+## Overview
 This library can be used for access to https://cinepass.de REST API via Python.
 Detailed description of API you can find at https://api.cinepass.de/documentation.